SolidEdgeCommunity/SDK/README.md

 # Solid Edge Community SDK
 Solid Edge Community SDK is a community driven SDK for Solid Edge.
 The goal of the SDK is to provide [SolidEdgeSDK.cs](https://github.com/SolidEdgeCommunity/SDK/blob/master/src/SolidEdgeSDK.cs) that can be included into any project.

-[SolidEdgeSDK.cs](https://github.com/SolidEdgeCommunity/SDK/blob/master/src/SolidEdgeSDK.cs) that can be included into any project.

 [SolidEdgeSDK.vb](https://github.com/SolidEdgeCommunity/SDK/blob/master/src/SolidEdgeSDK.vb) is generated using [Telerik Code Converter](https://converter.telerik.com) but is not tested or supported.
 If you want\need to use Visual Basic, we recommend adding [SolidEdgeSDK.cs](https://github.com/SolidEdgeCommunity/SDK/blob/master/src/SolidEdgeSDK.cs) to a separate project and adding a reference.

 ## Legacy projects